irisdaniaj/Spanish-Dialect-Bias-in-Youtube-s-Captioning-system/README.md

 ## Note

-This repository contain my final project for the Advanced Method in Social Science class at the Univerisity of Munich.
+This repository contain my final project for the Advanced Methods in Social Statistics and Social Data Science, Summer Semester 2024 class at the Univerisity of Munich.

 ## Acknowledgements